 Shiloh Christian School recognizes that access to technology in school gives students greater opportunities to learn, engage, communicate, and develop skills that will prepare them for work, life, and citizenship.
-We are committed to helping students develop 21st Century technology and communication skills.
+We are committed to helping students develop in their understanding of technology and communication skills.
 To that end, we provide access to technologies for student and staff use.